The challenge we face

 Labour’s plan for HOPE: Our priorities are your priorities:

-Through listening to residents, business, and community organisations, we have developed four clear priorities for our Borough as we look to a future beyond Covid-19.
+Through listening to residents, business, and community organisations, we have developed four clear priorities for our Borough.
 Your priorities are our priorities, and we will deliver our plan for HOPE through Labour’s leadership of Cheshire West and Chester Council, and in partnership with Labour Members of Parliament in Chester, Ellesmere Port & Neston and Weaver Vale.
 These priorities include:

 - Supporting children and young people to have the best start in life